lukasdanckwerth/CommandLineKit/README.md

 ```
 > The `values` property of an multivalued `Argument` always returns a non-nil array.

-#### Custom validation of Options and Arguments
+#### Custom validation of Commands and Arguments
-Both, `Option`'s and `Argument`'s are conform to the `CustomValidateable` protocol, which mean you can easy guard the validation of each of them by setting a closure to the `customValidation` property of them.
-If set this closure is invoked by the framework to guard the validation of the `Option` or `Argument`.
+Both, `Command`'s and `Argument`'s are conform to the `CustomValidateable` protocol, which mean you can easy guard the validation of each of them by setting a closure to the `customValidation` property of them.
+If set this closure is invoked by the framework to guard the validation of the `Command` or `Argument`.
 When offering a closure you must return a case of the `ValidationResult` enumeration.
 This enumeraion contains two cases.
 One for success (`.success`) and one for a failing validation (`.fail(let message)`).
 Note that the latter one takes a `message` property which you can use to specify the reason of the validation failure.

 ##### ValidationResult